klimanyusuf/customer_churn_prediction/ReadMe.md

     pip install -r requirements.txt
     ```

-3. Download the `customer_churn_data.csv` dataset and place it in the project directory.
+3. Download the `customer_churn_data1.csv` dataset and place it in the project directory.

 ### Usage